xweih/kcs_2.0/README.md

 This premise allows the formulation of our problem as a variant of the famous [knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem), i.e., a formulation that enjoys all the advantages and elegance of MIP optimization, afterall.

-Now, consider a less "well-designed" menu, in which
+Now, consider a less "well-designed" menu, in which the combo prices are not necessarily cheaper than the corresponding BYOB prices for an order.
+For example,